tex/vimpreviewpandoc/README.md

 Place your VIM on one side of your screen and start manually web browser on the other side to get productive environment.

-The Konqueror shows automatically correct preview.
+Konqueror shows automatically correct preview.
 With Firefox you have to manually open `static/index.html` for first time.

 ![Screenshot](screen-1.png)